 "Trafficking of a child" is a distinct crime in Wisconsin, making the exploitation of a minor in a commercial sex act-defined to include sexually explicit performance-a felony offense regardless of force, fraud, or coercion.
-Commercial sexual exploitation of children (CSEC) laws include: "soliciting a child for prostitution," "sexual exploitation of a child," and "child enticement."
+Commercial sexual exploitation of children (CSEC) laws include: "soliciting a child for prostitution," "sexual exploitation of a child," "child enticement," and "patronizing a child."
 The prostitution statute does not refer to the trafficking of a child statute to acknowledge the intersection of prostitution with trafficking victimization.
 Wisconsin's racketeering law includes trafficking of a child and CSEC offenses as predicate acts, permitting use of the law to prosecute sex trafficking enterprises.